stevenc-stb/spdx-3-model/model/Hardware/Classes/BoundaryDefinitionAction.md

 ## Description

 Boundaries can be physical or abstract.
 This is the act of defining the boundaries.

 Relationship:

-For Each `BoundaryDefinitionAction` there is one and only one `/Core/Relationship` class or subclass with the relationshipType of 'Creator’ on the to and an `/Core/Agent` class or subclass on the from.
+For each `BoundaryDefinitionAction` there is one and only one `/Core/Relationship` class or subclass with the relationshipType of 'Creator’ on the to and a `/Core/Agent` class or subclass on the from.

 ## Metadata